Twisted conjugacy and separability

 \section{Separability properties}

-A subset \(S\) of a group \(G\) is called \emph{separable} if any of the following equivalent conditions hold: \begin{itemize} \item For each \(g \in G \setminus S\), there exists \(N \finormalsub G\) such that \(g \notin SN\); \item For each \(g \in G \setminus S\), there exists a homomorphism \(p\) from \(G\) onto a finite group such that \(p(g) \notin p(S)\); \item \(S\) is closed in the finite-index topology of \(G\). \end{itemize} The finite-index topology mentioned here is the topology on a group obtained by taking as a basis the set of all cosets (both left and right) of all finite index subgroups.
+A subset \(S\) of a group \(G\) is called \emph{separable} if any of the following equivalent conditions hold: \begin{itemize} \item For each \(g \in G \setminus S\), there exists some \(N \finormalsub G\) such that \(g \notin SN\); \item For each \(g \in G \setminus S\), there exists a homomorphism \(p\) from \(G\) onto a finite group such that \(p(g) \notin p(S)\); \item \(S\) is closed in the finite-index topology of \(G\). \end{itemize} The finite-index topology mentioned here is the topology on a group obtained by taking as a basis the set of all cosets (both left and right) of all finite index subgroups.
 Any group becomes a topological group when equipped with this topology.
 This topology is often called the ``profinite topology'', however, as we will be dealing with profinite groups and their topology later in this paper, we avoid this name to prevent any potential confusion between the two.

 We now give an overview of various separability properties.
 We give their definition, mention whether they are retained or not under taking subgroups, quotients and finite extensions, and discuss how they are related to one another.
-Only results available in the literature are considered in this \lcnamecref{sec:groupprops}. \begin{definition} A group \(G\) is called \emph{residually finite (RF)} if every singleton \(\{g\} \subseteq G\) is separable. \end{definition} There are many equivalent ways to define residual finiteness.
-It suffices to demand that \(\{1_G\}\) is separable, or, one can demand that every finite subset of \(G\) is separable.
-From a topological point of view, \(G\) is residually finite if and only if its finite-index topology is Hausdorff.
+Only results available in the literature are considered in this \zcref[nocap,noref]{sec:groupprops}.